abbacode/acixl/README.md

 ===================================
 How to Install
 ===================================
-1. Unzip all contents into precise folder location:  C:\ACI\
+1. Unzip all contents into precise folder location:  C:\acixl\

 2. Install DataNitro (30 day trial available @ https://datanitro.com/)